 Having said that, some bits of fairy tales sometimes come true.
 Years after studying at the monastery, I met the love of my life.
 By that time I thought I’d be better off without the trouble, but relationships are so much more fun and easy-going when you’ve figured out how to approach them differently.

 More about that in posts to come!
 You can see linkedin for a more traditional bio.
-This blog is about you, so if you have subject requests, questions or comments, please get in touch via the contact form and comments.
+This blog is about you, so if you have subject requests, questions or comments, please get in touch via the contact page and comments.